openharmony/docs/en/application-dev/reference/apis/js-apis-hashmap.md

 keys(): IterableIterator&lt;K&gt;

-Obtains an iterator that contains all the elements in this container.
+Obtains an iterator that contains all the keys in this container.

 **System capability**: SystemCapability.Utils.Lang